 I'm 60 now.

-You and me both uh by the way to be a carpenter, you have to be a mechanic, and the equipment you work on is heavy, heavy technical stuff.
+And the equipment you work on is heavy, heavy technical stuff.

-Um, I can't believe you're saying that there's this level of sophistication when all it takes is you just dig a hole and you put some dirt over it and put a little water on it.
+I can't believe you're saying that there's this level of sophistication when all it takes is you just dig a hole and you put some dirt over it and put a little water on it.

 God bless you.

-We ultrasound them so we know the size of their ribeyes.
+We ultrasound them so we know the size of their rib eyes.

-Um, to improve the carcass and the marbling in them.
+You know, to improve the carcass and the marbling in them.

-Uh, there's people don't understand.
+People don't understand.

-So when I go buy a steak at a local steakhouse, there's a lot of work behind that.
+When I go buy a steak at a local steakhouse, there's a lot of work behind that.

-Oh man.
+Oh, man.

 A lot of science.

-And you know, I want to say thank you, though.
+And, you know, I want to say thank you, though.

-Why do you want to increase the marbling?
+My wife said, why do you want to increase the marbling?

 We're selling protein.

-We gotta compete.
+We got to compete.

 It sells better.